 2. Opening Up the Windows

 While it’s tempting to open up the windows, it’s not a good idea for allergy sufferers.
-The Wind is not your friend in this case, and it can carry pollen and other allergens into your home if you leave the window open.
+The wind is not your friend in this case, as it can carry pollen and other allergens into your home if you leave the window open.
 Instead, keep windows closed and use an air conditioner or a fan to help circulate the air.
-Also, it would be wise to invest in a HEPA filter to help filter out allergens, keeping your air clean.
+If you notice your cooling system isn’t working efficiently, you may need air conditioning.
+For air conditioning repair Lynchburg call Atkinson Heating & Air Condtioning, Inc. Additionally, it would be wise to invest in a HEPA filter to help filter out allergens, keeping your air clean.

 3. Bringing the Outside, Inside